upenn-embedded/final-project-s25-the-algorithm/README.md

 **5.1 Definitions, Abbreviations**

-Be it henceforth known, under the jurisdiction of the Commonwealth of Pennsylvania, that the ATmega328pb will be referred to as the "MCU."
+Be it henceforth known, under the jurisdiction of the City of Philadelphia, Commonwealth of Pennsylvania, and United States of America, that the "ATmega328pb" will be referred to as the "MCU."
+The "end effector" is the part of the robotic arm which makes contact with objects: in our project, the end effector is the screwdriver attached to a brushed DC motor.
+The "screw drive" is the recession pattern contained in the screw head.

 **5.2 Functionality**